Distance-coupling as an Approach to Position and Formation Control: System Definition

-where $x \in \R^n$ and $u \in \R^n$ are the state and the control input, respectively.
-As common in the literature, we assume that the environment is unbounded and without obstacles.
-The goal of the homing problem is to move an agent from some initial condition to an equilibrium position denoted by $\xeq$.
+The agents are modeled as a linear, time-invariant single integrator of the form $\dot x = u,$ where $x \in \R^n$ and $u \in \R^n$ are the state and the control input, respectively.
+As is common in the literature, we assume that the environment is unbounded, and without obstacles.
+We will represent an agent's intended equilibrium position as $\xeq$.